 In the absence of criteria agreed by the Plenipotentiary Conference or the Council, the secretariat is guided by the principles established by PP-18 in the Minutes of the Sixteenth Plenary Meeting (PP-18/173) to determine if a given MoU or agreement requires pre-approval from the Council.

-Keeping in mind those principles, if the activities and commitments covered by a given MoU/agreement clearly fall within existing instructions from Member States, as outlined in the Constitution or Convention or in Plenipotentiary, Sector conference/assembly or Council resolutions or decisions, strategic and operational plans, or other guidance from the governing bodies or Sector advisory bodies of the Union, then the Secretary-General does not seek pre-approval from the Council.
+Keeping in mind those principles, if the activities and commitments covered by a given MoU/agreement fall within existing instructions from Member States, as outlined in the Constitution or Convention or in Plenipotentiary, Sector conference/assembly or Council resolutions or decisions, strategic and operational plans, or other guidance from the governing bodies or Sector advisory bodies of the Union, then the Secretary-General does not seek pre-approval from the Council.

 3. Criteria for Other MoUs reported to Council